Cruising the River Oder

 Immerse yourself in history

 The banks of the Oder are largely unspoiled and home to an amazing array of birdlife.
-Whether you’re jumping off to spot in a national park or trying your luck from the deck, you can see cranes, white-tailed eagles, lesser spotted eagle, osprey, white stork, black stork, eagle owls you name it.
+Whether you’re jumping off to a spot in a national park or trying your luck from the deck, you can see cranes, white-tailed eagles, lesser spotted eagle, osprey, white stork, black stork, eagle owls you name it.